montoyamoraga/midi-files-sort/README.md

 ## About

-A commisioned project by Aarón Montoya-Moraga.
+A commisioned project by Aarón Montoya-Moraga and Benjamín Rámila.

 ## Repository contents
 * [assets/](./assets): graphic assets for the project